tanteckfang/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters the theme dark command.
-2. GUI of the AddressBook changes from light to dark theme.
+2. GUI of the NUSCoursemates changes from light to dark theme.

     Use case ends.

 **Extensions**

 * 1a.
-The theme of the AddressBook is already dark.
+The theme of the NUSCoursemates is already dark.
   * 1a1.
-GUI of the AddressBook does not change.
+GUI of the NUSCoursemates does not change.

     Use case ends.

 * 1b.
 The given command is invalid.
     * 1b1.
-AddressBook shows an error message.
+NUSCoursemates shows an error message.

       Use case ends.